 Google reiterates suggested 33-character limit in ETA headlines to avoid truncation

-For those writing new expanded text ad headlines, the most coveted letter in the alphabet is going to be "i."
+For those writing headlines for the new expanded text ad, the most coveted letter in the alphabet will be "i."

 As expanded text ads began rolling out, some advertisers noticed that the new, longer double headline is sometimes cut off.
 This can be frustrating and can have potential legal ramifications for businesses in highly regulated industries like pharmaceuticals.
 Here’s an example of a truncated ETA headline: